 What forms of payment are accepted for property tax payments?

-Credit cards are accepted with online transactions through inforME at: https://epayment.informe.org/payportonline/welcome
+Credit cards can also be used online through InforME at: https://epayment.informe.org/payportonline/welcome

 I sold my property, why did I get a tax bill?